hrbn/eventist/README.md

-# Eventist: Natural Language Calendar Event Generator
+# Eventist: AI Calendar Event Generator

 **Eventist** is a lightweight web application that converts natural language text into calendar events.
-Quickly generate `.ics` files for seamless import into your favorite calendar platform.
+Quickly generate `.ics` files for import into your favorite calendar platform.

 ## Features